 Number of people employed

-According to the PEI Labour Market Bulletin, 3,300 people were employed in agriculture in the first quarter of 2017.
+According to the PEI Labour Market Bulletin, 3,700 people were employed in agriculture and forestry in the first quarter of 2018.

 Some job titles